hmenager/workflow-is-galaxy-hall/sync201811/cmsearch-multimodel-wf.md

 tool        remove_ove  tmpkadxtU#
 ```

-i.e. after clicking on 'Save' button in the workflow editor, tool are now
+After clicking on 'Save' button in the workflow editor, tool are
 referenced using 'tool_id' column (e.g.
 'tmpPd1pDz#cmsearch-deoverlap-v0.02.cwl') instead of 'tool_hash'
 column (in 'workflow_step' table).